Quantum Groupoids and their Hopf Cyclic Cohomology: -Hopf coalgebras

 \subsection{Examples}

-\begin{example} {\rm The $\times$-Hopf coalgebras extend the notion of Hopf algebras.
-Recall that a left Hopf algebra is a bialgebra $B$ endowed with a left antipode $S$, \ie $S:B\longrightarrow B$ where $S(b\ps{1})b\ps{2}=b$, for all $b\in B$ \cite{lefthopf}.
+\begin{example} {\rm The $\times$-Hopf coalgebras generalize Hopf algebras.
+We recall that a left Hopf algebra is a bialgebra $B$ endowed with a left antipode $S$, \ie $S:B\longrightarrow B$ where $S(b\ps{1})b\ps{2}=b$, for all $b\in B$ \cite{lefthopf}.
 Similarly a right Hopf algebra is a bialgebra endowed with a right antipode.
 Obviously any Hopf algebra is both a left and a right Hopf algebra.
 If $H$ is a bialgebra, it is a left $\times_{\mathbb{C}}$-Hopf coalgebra, if and only if